 Their staff members are some of the friendliest individuals on campus.
 They helped me quickly prepare my student bar application at the start of the semester and hosted tons of wellness events to help students relax.
 I've had the opportunity to attend yoga and healthy cooking classes, Painting with a Twist, and have tea and scones as an afternoon pick-me-up thanks to this amazing office."

-Alexa Castellano ('21) attended the University of Florida for undergrad.
+Alexa Castellano ('21) attended the University of Florida for undergrad and is now an associate at Fitzsimmons, Hewitt & Cain in Tampa.